-The School of Stage and Screen offers a variety of undergraduate degree concentrations and minors that combine concepts and theories with hands-on experience both inside and outside the classroom through faculty-student collaborations, internships and cooperative work experiences.
-Our average student-to-teacher ratio is approximately 1 to 11.
+The School of Stage and Screen offers a variety of undergraduate degree concentrations and minors that combine concepts and theories with hands-on experience both inside and outside the classroom through faculty-student collaborations, student-lead productions, internships and cooperative work experiences.

 Additionally, students have access to WCU’s cutting-edge technology and facilities, including a world-class digital TV and recording studio in WCU’s Center for Applied Technology and a 1,000-seat theatre in the John W. Bardo Fine and Performing Arts Center.
 There are also a variety of opportunities for students to be involved in productions presented by the WCU Stage and Screen Mainstage Season throughout the academic year.